See and Do in Aberdeen

 Aberdeen Maritime Museum

-A popular tourist attraction, the Aberdeen Maritime Museum offers a modern and interactive way for visitors to explore Scotland’s nautical history.
-Expats can learn about the shipping, fishing and oil industries that have played a major role in the country’s development, and enjoy beautiful views of the harbour.
+A popular tourist attraction, the Aberdeen Maritime Museum gives visitors the opportunity to explore Scotland’s nautical history.
+Expats can learn about the shipping, fishing and oil industries that have played a major role in Scotland's economic development, and enjoy beautiful views of the harbour.

-The royal holiday home Balmoral Castle has been in the British royal family since 1852 and was described by Queen Victoria as her paradise in the Highlands.
-The grounds are open to the public from April to July and visitors are free to explore its gardens, the Castle Ballroom and special exhibitions.
+The royal holiday home Balmoral Castle has been in the British royal family since 1852 and was described by Queen Victoria as her "paradise in the Highlands".
+The grounds are open to the public from April to July each year and visitors are free to explore its gardens, the Castle Ballroom and special exhibitions.